Internship and establishment of the official

 Titularization

-At the end of your probationary period, you will be appointed if your employer administration considers that you have the professional skills required to perform the duties corresponding to your grade.
+At the end of your probationary period, you will be granted a full term if your employer administration considers that you have the professional skills required to perform the duties corresponding to your grade.

 Your administration issues a tenure order.

-If you were already a regular public servant in another government agency, a territorial employment executive or a hospital department before your appointment as a probationary public servant, you become the holder of the rank to which you were appointed as a probationary public servant and you lose your former rank.
+If you were already a regular civil servant in another government agency, a territorial employment manager or a hospital department before your appointment as a civil servant trainee, you become the holder of the grade on which you were appointed trainee and you lose your former grade.

-If you belonged to the territorial or hospital public service, you are removed from the executive category in your employment or your home body.
+If you belonged to the territorial public service or hospital, you are expelled from the management in your employment framework or your body of origin.

 If your employer administration determines that you do not have the professional skills required to perform the duties corresponding to your grade, it may dismiss you for professional insufficiency.

-Your employer administration may dismiss you for professional insufficiency in progress or at the end of your internship.
+Your employer administration may dismiss you for professional incompetence in progress or at the end of your internship.

-Your employer administration may dismiss you for professional insufficiency in the course of an internship if you have performed at least half of your internship.
+Your employer administration may dismiss you for professional incompetence in the course of an internship if you have performed at least half of your internship.

-To pronounce your dismissal, your employer administration must follow the same procedure as that provided for in the event of disciplinary sanction, unless your professional competence is to be assessed by a jury.
+To pronounce your dismissal, your employer administration must follow the same procedure as that provided in case of disciplinary sanction, unless your professional competence is to be assessed by a jury.

-Thus, the dismissal decision is subject to the prior opinion of the Joint Administrative Commission (JAC).
+Thus, the decision to dismiss is subject to the prior opinion of the Joint Administrative Commission (JAC).

 You are entitled to full disclosure of your individual file and all supporting documents.